lka/flash-to-kubernetes-on-raspi/README.md

 - download newest Hypriot OS
 - unzip and write it to flash-card (either with flash tool or Win32 Disk Imager)
 - boot raspberry pi with flash-card inserted
-- copy .ssh/id_rsa.pub to raspi with
----
-    $ ssh-copy-id pirate@black-pearl
----
-- and password "hypriot"
 - dive into ansible directory
 ---
     $ ansible-playbook -e dbs_hostname=node3 bootstrap.yml